Update Currency Exchange Rates

-By designating a second currency as an additional reporting currency, Finance and Operations, Business edition will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and on other entries, such as VAT entries.
+By designating a second currency as an additional reporting currency, Business Central will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and on other entries, such as GST entries.
 When G/L entry amounts are calculated in an additional reporting currency, the information in the Currency Exchange Rates window is used to find the relevant exchange rate.

 The Additional Reporting Currency functionality should NOT be used as a basis for financial statement translation.
 It is not a tool that can perform translation of foreign subsidiary financial statements as part of a company consolidation.
 The additional reporting currency functionality only provides the option of preparing reports in another currency, as if that currency was the company’s local currency.

 Because exchange rates fluctuate constantly, additional currency equivalents in your system must be adjusted periodically.
 If these adjustments are not done, amounts that have been converted from foreign (or additional) currencies and posted to the general ledger in LCY may be misleading.
 In addition, daily entries posted before a daily exchange rate is entered into the program must be updated after the daily exchange rate information is entered.
 The Adjust Exchange Rates batch job is used to adjust the exchange rates of posted customer, vendor and bank account entries.
 It can also update additional reporting currency amounts on G/L entries.

 Displaying Reports and Amounts in the Additional Reporting Currency

 Using an additional reporting currency can assist the reporting process for a company in the following cases: